hetu494/node-sandbox/README.md

  ```
 7. You can see the data by going to `http://localhost:4000/api/contacts` from you chrome browser
 8. See traces in your account

+Remember to run `docker-compose down` to stop and remove the containers